AdrianMos/diffim/README.md

 * generates diff images to help you quickly spot the differences
 * compares full images or regions of interest
 * adjustable comparison threshold
-* generates a full json report
-* generates a simplified csv report
+* generates a full json report + a simplified csv report
 * image comparison implemented using OpenCV

 ## How to use